 Presentation – Symptoms and Signs of Fibromyalgia

-There is a history of long standing [>3 months] and tenderness.
+There is a history of long-standing pain [>3 months] and tenderness.
 The pain and tenderness are widespread meaning that these are present on both sides of the body, above and below the waist, including the axial spine.

 Approximately one-third of patients identify a specific event like illness, stress or injury that precipitated the development of fibromyalgia.

 Except for painful tender points, physical examination findings are typically normal in fibromyalgia patients.

 Painful tender points are examined in the following 9 pairs of location and three control sites.

 Control sites are forehead, a distal middle third of the right forearm and nail of the left thumb.

 Other nine pairs [4 anterior and 5 posteriors] sites are as follows:

 - Occiput at the nuchal ridge

 - Greater trochanter

 - Medial knee